 It may be difficult to understand the different roles of a project manager in a company, and in order do this, first of all, one should know the difference between projects, programs and portfolios, and what a PMO is.

 A project is a temporary endeavor.
 Also, this endeavor brings innovation and has objectives, which must be met inside precise constraints of Time, Cost, Scope, and Quality.

 A cluster of related projects, which make sense as a whole, is a Program.
-An example of program may be the revamping of a manufacturing site, which is composed by several projects focusing each on the revamping of a different section of the site.
+An example of a program may be the revamping of a manufacturing site, which is composed of several projects focusing each on the revamping of a different section of the site.

 If we put together projects and (or) programs, which are unrelated to each other but have in common serving the strategic objective of a company, we have a portfolio.

-A portfolio may be smaller or larger, and include also other portfolios, called in this case sub-portfolios.
+A portfolio may be smaller or larger and also other portfolios called sub-portfolios.

 A Project Management Office, or PMO, is a company-wide reference point for project management and may have different levels of authority, from simple consultation-mentoring about standards & tools, to direction.

 After having explained more about projects, programs, portfolio, and PMO, it should be easy to better understand the different professional figures that may be covered by a project manager.
 Let’s see them in detail.

 How Quickly Do PMP Salaries Increase from Raises and Promotions?

 Companies can offer different career paths depending on their frameworks, culture and current situation.
 Growing inside the different project management roles is a matter of efforts, results, experience and also situation.